MAPReiff/ClickBaitBot/README.md

-# ClickBaitBot
-Welcome to my clickbait bot project!
-This bot is going to generate clickbait headlines by selecting two random people, and an action.
-This project is for fun, and feel free to contribute!

 # Clickbait Bot
 Welcome to the Clickbait Bot made by Mitchell Reiff.
+This project is for fun, and feel free to contribute!
 The Bait Bot is a program that:
   - Generates fake headlines
   - Posts the headlines to twitter